 Where Ri represents the range of the i-th feature, n the number of features, x the profile to be explained, and x' the counterfactual profile.
 It has an additional property that 0 ≤dx, x'≤1.
 It can also be used alongside categorical variables by replacing 1Rixi-x'i with I[xi≠x'i].

 Since none of the features of a DNA profile can be changed to reach an alternative prediction, actionability is not a goal of this method.
 Similarly, we do not strive to present a set of diverse counterfactuals as diversity is often encouraged for a similar purpose; to provide a user with multiple routes to reach the different outcome [37, 41, 47].
-Moreover, presenting multiple, possible contradicting examples does not seem like user friendly introduction to counterfactual explanations.
+Moreover, presenting multiple, possible contradicting examples does not seem like a user friendly introduction to counterfactual explanations.

 The desiderata discussed so far have mostly been covered quite well in the literature.
 For realism, there is not such a nice definition.
 For the problem of NOC estimation, it is essential to present the user with data that is somewhat plausible.
 None of the methods discussed in section 1.x, are automatically suitable for datasets with correlated features, as they would produce unlikely feature combinations.
 For example, a TAC of 150 is impossible in combination with a MAC of 2, even though these are both normal feature values when looking at the feature distributions.
 Other approaches place constraints on the sampled data.
 Though this is certainly interesting and helpful, it might not be the best solution currently.
 Since the features used will change in the near future and they are highly correlated with multiple other features, and how these relationships can be modelled is not trivial and therefore becomes time-consuming.
 The training data consists of the most realistic instances that we could use.
-It is therefore a good starting point for our explanations.
+We therefore regard this a good starting point for our explanations.

 Realistic Counterfactuals (ReCo)

 To fulfil all previously defined desiderata, we developed an algorithm called Realistic Counterfactuals (ReCo).
-Instead of generating data and then filtering instances that are infeasible with respect to the training data, ReCo starts with the trainings instances and forms them into sparser counterfactuals.
+Instead of generating data and then filtering instances that are infeasible with respect to the training data, ReCo starts with the training instances and forms them into sparser counterfactuals.
 ReCo therefore consists of two parts: First, the most suitable counterfactual training instance is found.
 Second, that counterfactual training instance is made sparser by applying a filter.

 Finding the most suitable counterfactual training instance: From the input profile x and its prediction f(x)=y, where f can be any machine learning model, the user defines a target prediction y'≠y.
 ReCo then finds all instances x* from the training data with the target prediction f(x*)=y'.
 This prediction must match with their ground truth NOC so that no incorrect predictions are presented as examples.

-ReCo then finds the set of non-dominated instances with regards to sparsity and distance By minimizing both objectives simultaneously, the obtained Pareto set of counterfactuals has optimal trade-offs between the two scores [36].
+ReCo then finds the set of non-dominated instances with regards to sparsity and distance by minimizing both objectives simultaneously, the obtained Pareto set of counterfactuals has optimal trade-offs between the two scores [36].
 As we intend to present a single counterfactual, we select the median instance x’ from this set which balances the two scores best as can be seen in Equation 3.